Guerrilla gardening: Minnesota

 In the Minneapolis–Saint Paul metropolitan area during the 2010s and 2020s, activists installed gardens where people had been killed by law enforcement or during demonstrations.
 Gardens emerged for Jamar Clark, Philando Castile, George Floyd, Daunte Wright, Winston Boogie Smith, and Deona Knajdek.
 The mission of those installing and tending the gardens was to promote healing and racial justice.

 New York

-From the mid-1970s, Adam Purple created and tended a circular garden (shaped like a yin-yang) in the Lower East Side of Manhattan, in an abandoned lot.
+From the mid-1970s, Adam Purple created and tended a circular garden (shaped like a yin-yang) on the Lower East Side of Manhattan, in an abandoned lot.
 In 1986, when it was bulldozed by the City of New York, the garden had overtaken many lots and reached a size of 15,000 square feet.
-The short film "Adam Purple and the Garden of Eden" tells its history.
+The short film Adam Purple and the Garden of Eden tells its history.

 Ohio

 In 2022, three Cleveland, Ohio residents planted a small flower bed in a Euclid Avenue sidewalk hole.
 The hole sat in the middle of Cleveland's main downtown avenue, causing safety and aesthetic concerns.
 The flower bed was a simple arrangement of flowers with a white picket fence surrounding it.
 The sidewalk hole has since been repaired.